Homeowner and Host Tips

 • Atmospheric lighting

-• Art or wall decoration
+• Art or wall decorations

 • A set of placemats for the table

-Outdoor area
+Outdoor Area

-Depending on the type of vacation rental, you may want to include some basic amenities to complement the outdoor area of the property.
+Depending on your vacation rental, you may want to include some basic amenities to complement the outdoor area of the property.
 This could be a highly sellable feature of your property, so think of how you can set it up for some eye-catching photography.
-Here are some inventory items to consider:

 • Foldable chairs